 My question for you to reflect upon:

 Is your current SaaS pricelist an attractor or a detractor in the deal?
 What if you’d change that?

-Finally let’s dig into the third layer that defines SaaS businesses that create predictable traction:
+Finally, let’s dig into the third layer that defines SaaS businesses that create remarkable traction: